linuxhw/hw-probe/INSTALL.md

 Install on Endless
 ------------------

-Search for Hardware Probe program in the App Center.
+Search for "Hardware Probe" program in the App Center.

 See https://flathub.org/apps/details/org.linux_hardware.hw-probe